Baqa ash-Sharqiyya: Ottoman era

+In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of al-Sha'rawiyya al-Sharqiyya.

 In 1882 the PEF's Survey of Western Palestine described Baqa as "a very small hamlet on high ground, with olives.
 It has a well to the south and a little Mukam (Muslim tomb) to the north; scattered olives surround it, and there are two or three palms close by.
 A few houses stand separate, on the south east, near a second Mukam, called Abu Nar ("Father of Fire")."
 A stone with Arabic inscriptions located over the entrance of the old village mosque could be the beginning of an endowment (waqf) text.